 - Clean off my desk and organize it for the upcoming year

-- Use the MultiTimer app (Here’s a fabulous post by Alexandra at Heart Love Always).
+- Use the MultiTimer app.
 I recently started using this app, and it has helped me increase my productivity in a TON of ways!

 - Be awesome!

-What are some of your business goals for the upcoming year?
-Share them with us by leaving a comment below!
+Now that you’ve set goals for yourself and goals for your piano students, I’d love to hear about them.
+What are some of your goals for the upcoming year?
+Share them by leaving a comment below!